luiscript/NSYNC/README.md

 ### NSYNC

-If you think this is related with a Boy Band, ~~fuck off~~ ¡Bye! ¡Bye! ¡Bye!
+Basic examples that will teach you how to sync animations created with Processing and openframeworks.

-This is a repository containing basic examples that will teach you how to sync animations created with tools like processing.
+Processing example synced with MIDI clock.

-Processing example is synced with MIDI clock.
+Openframeworks example synced with Ableton Link.

 ### Autor
 Luis Fernando García